NEW 7 WONDERS OF THE WORLD

 My Progress so far

-I have visited my first (and currently my only) wonder of the world.
-Allow me to introduce to you the Colosseum!!
+I have visited my first two wonders of the world!!
+Allow me to introduce to you the Colosseum and Petra✨.

 Visiting the Colosseum